 3. Watch employees’ body language carefully.

-4. Take into account communication preferences.
+4. Take into account personal preferences.

-Not everyone likes to communicate the same way.
+Not everyone likes to communicate in the same way.
 Respect the choice of communication channel your colleague seems to prefer while reaching them out.

 5. Never personalize problems.

 Perhaps one of the most effective team communication strategies is not to personalize the problems... cool down, don't rush into a decision.